skovalik/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 ##Version .86 of BootstrapWP – Released April 11, 2012

-**This release resolves a few major bugs and keep the theme moving forward along with the progress of Twitter Bootstrap.**
+**This release resolves a few major bugs and keeps the theme moving forward along with the progress of Twitter Bootstrap.**

 The major changes are: